Administration

 permitted.
 Leashed dogs must remain under the full control of the owner and are not permitted to harass wildlife or other guests to the park.

 b.
-All dogs must display current a rabies tag at all times.
+All dogs must display a current rabies tag at all times.

 c.
 Owners shall be required to clean up after their dogs and to dispose of the waste in an appropriate receptacle.